milomedia/tilix/_posts/2019-03-10-event-journal-emobility-summit-malta.md

 ![](http://www.tilix.uk.s3.amazonaws.com/forestry/Neil Malta.jpeg)

-Dr Neil Williams, Tilix CEO, participated in two panels.
+Tilix CEO, Dr Neil Williams, participated in two panels.
 First as a speaker and then as a moderator.

-> _EVs combined with smart, digital control of energy is giving us clean air & energy security.
+> _EVs combined with smart, digital control of energy is giving us clean air and energy security.
 This technology revolution is particularly relevant to small island nations like Malta._ **Neil Williams**

-Panelist Roger Atkins, Founder of Electric Vehicles Outlook, said:
+Panelist and Founder of Electric Vehicles Outlook, Roger Atkins, said:

 > Given Malta’s finance, gaming and more recently blockchain endeavours, Malta could well look to bring regulatory innovation to this sector and, more broadly, the circular economy. **Roger Atkins**